 Or make sure people do a little more than window shop on your e-store.

-It’s simple, you can integrate a lead collecting chatbot to your website instead of long complex form and every time a prospect would click on any of your PPC ads, or show up on any of your pages in any way,
+It’s simple, you can integrate a lead-collecting chatbot into your website instead of a long complex form and every time a prospect would click on any of your PPC ads, or show up on any of your pages in any way,

 the chatbot will interact with them in a personalized flow & collect their information one at a time as a conversation.

 Well, to understand this, I want you to look at PPC in a whole other way.

 Do you know how it feels like when you want to achieve certain goals but are stuck at one point?

 No matter what you do, it just seems like you are making no progress while others are doing great things… By others I meant competitors.

 PPC marketing is no different.

 When it comes to making a difference and getting results, every business has to get a grip on something unique or at least kick-ass that everyone else isn’t already doing.